 Address: Malibu, CA 90265, United States

 If you are in Malibu, add the Meyer Memorial State Beach to your Malibu things to do list.
-That’s because you won’t find a place as peaceful as this one within California.
+That’s because you won’t find a place as peaceful as this one in California.

 Unfortunately, many people do not know much about this beach.
 But if you want to experience the soft sand and spend some time surfing in a less crowded attraction, I can’t recommend this place enough.